 Object groups shows the object groups for the selected device.

-A summary of the number of routes and a table of the interfaces is also displayed.
-Administrators and Workspace Admin’s can delete the device from the workspace.
+A summary of the number of routes and a table of the interfaces are also displayed.
+Administrators and Workspace Admin’s can delete devices from the workspace.

 The user can rename the device, assign a category and a device criticality.

 Display inbound / outbound connectivity paths as well as displaying traces and stepping stone analysis.
 Inbound and outbound connections are filtered to show the exact match for a given path.
 In some cases, no inbound or outbound paths will be displayed.
 (See below)

 Display vulnerabilities loaded from Nmap, Nexpose, Nessus, and Qualys files.

 Several features are available on the main menu accessible through the tree horizontal bars on the top to the left of the search bar.